dask-contrib/dask-sql/docs/source/quickstart.rst

         .. code-block:: python

-            from dask.distributed import Client
+            from distributed import Client, LocalCluster

+            cluster = LocalCluster()
-            client = Client()
+            client = Client(cluster)

     .. group-tab:: GPU

         .. code-block:: python

             from dask_cuda import LocalCUDACluster
-            from dask.distributed import Client
+            from distributed import Client

             cluster = LocalCUDACluster()
             client = Client(cluster)

+There are several options for deploying clusters depending on the platform being used and the resources available; see `Dask - Deploying Clusters <https://docs.dask.org/en/latest/deploying.html>`_ for more information.

 1. Data Loading
 ---------------

 Before querying the data, you need to create a ``dask`` `data frame <https://docs.dask.org/en/latest/dataframe.html>`_ containing the data.
 ``dask`` understands many different `input formats <https://docs.dask.org/en/latest/dataframe-create.html>`_ and sources.

-In this example, we do not read in external data, but use test data in the form of random event time series.
+In this example, we do not read in external data, but use test data in the form of random event time series:

 .. code-block:: python